paulwilcox/SampleDB/readMe.md

 objects with 'key' (string), 'keyPath' (string), and 'data' (array) as prperties.

 - 'Key' is the name of the table.
-- 'keyPath' is the property that serves as the imary key
+- 'keyPath' is the property that serves as the primary key
 - 'data' is the tabular data.

 ### The core data